-Shareowner Services P.O.
-Box 64945 St. Paul, MN 55164-0945
+MGIC

+Vote by Internet, Telephone or Mail 24 Hours a Day, 7 Days a Week

+Your phone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.

+INTERNET/MOBILE - www.proxypush.com/mtg Use the Internet to vote your proxy until 11:59 p.m.
+(CT) on April 27, 2016.
+Scan code below for mobile voting.

+PHONE - 1-866-883-3382

+Use a touch-tone telephone to vote your proxy until 11:59 p.m.
+(CT) on April 27, 2016.

+\bowtie

+MAIL - Mark, sign and date your proxy card and return it in the postage-paid envelope provided.

+If you vote your proxy by Internet or by Telephone, you do NOT need to mail back your Proxy Card.

+QR CODE

-Telepho Your phone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.
-Use th e Internet to vote y ww.proxypu our proxy u ntil 11:59 p.m.
-(CT) Use a PHONE - 1-866-883-3382 Use a touch-tone telephone to vote your proxy until 11:59 p.m.
-(CT) on April 27, 2016. in the postage-p aid envel ite your pro ope provide d. nternet or by ir Proxy Care ne, you do Please detach he ere < > QR CODE The Boa rd of Directors Recon nmends a Vote FOR al and FOR Items 2, 3 nomine es for D irector in Item 1 1.
-Election of directors: rs: 01 Daniel A. Arrigoni 07 Michael E. Lehman WITHHELD all nominees d authority to vote for any is nominee(s) in the box pro 2.
-Advisory vote to appro Advisory vote to approve named executive officer compensation For Against Abstain 3.
-Approve our Amended Approve our Amended and Restated Rights Agreement For Against Abstain 4.
-Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2016 For Against Abstain IS PROXY WHEN PRO ARD RECOMMENDS.
-OPERLY EXECUTED WILL BE VOTED AS DIRECTED OR, IF NO DIRE CTION IS GIVEN, WIL L BE VO TED AS TH Add fress Change?
-Mark box, si gn, and indicate changes below: Date Signature(s Please sign your name(s) appears on Proxy.
-If held ns should sig
+The Board of Directors Recommends a Vote FOR all of the nominees for Director in Item 1 and FOR Items 2, 3 and 4.

+Election of directors: 01 Daniel A. Arrigoni 07 Michael E. Lehman Vote FOR Vote WITHHELD 1.
+0 0 02 Cassandra C. Carr 08 Donald T. Nicolaisen all nominees from all nominees 03 C. Edward Chaplin 09 Gary A. Poliner (except as marked) 04 Curt S. Culver 10 Patrick Sinks 05 Timothy A. Holt 11 Mark M. Zandi Kenneth M. Jastrow, II 06 (Instructions: To withhold authority to vote for any indicated nominee, write the number(s) of the nominee(s) in the box provided to the right.)
+Advisory vote to approve named executive officer compensation 2.
+Abstain 0 For 0 Against 0 3.
+Approve our Amended and Restated Rights Agreement Against Abstain 0 For 0 0 4.
+Ratification of the appointment of PricewaterhouseCoopers LLP as our independent For Against Abstain 0 0 0 registered public accounting firm for 2016

+THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED AS THE BOARD RECOMMENDS.

+Address Change?
+Mark box, sign, and indicate changes below: o

+Date

+Signature(s) in Box